YMGong/Reference_python/README.md

 - the wrong second group library was selected
 - the selected-library copy has a materially different title

+<ins>For this type of comment, try to find out if the in-text citations can still be found in the reference list.
+If yes, delete the comment.
+Otherwise, keep it for the reference PoCs to re-insert the in-text citations.</ins>

 #### "Citation item comes from unexpected Zotero library."

 The citation resolves to an item outside: